In-patient luxury rehab center in Thailand

 The causes of psychotic disorders include genetics, stress, and drug abuse.

 The main symptoms of psychotic disorders are hallucinations and delusions.
-However, people can experience other symptoms as well, including lack of interest, paranoia, and social withdrawal.
+However, people experience other symptoms as well, including lack of interest, paranoia, and social withdrawal.

-Several types of psychotic disorders include schizophrenia, schizoaffective disorder, schizophreniform disorder, brief psychotic disorder, delusional disorder, shared psychotic disorder, substance-induced psychotic disorder, and paraphrenia.
+The types of psychotic disorders include schizophrenia, schizoaffective disorder, schizophreniform disorder, brief psychotic disorder, delusional disorder, shared psychotic disorder, substance-induced psychotic disorder, and paraphrenia.

 The main treatment approach for psychotic disorders is medications and psychotherapy.